 - Hydrate: Arizona is very dry and even during our October event, late morning temperatures can get to the high 80’s.
 While the Tour de Scottsdale provides air stations along both courses, it is your responsibility to bring what you need to stay properly hydrated and any extra nutrition you might need.

 - Apply basic rules of the road to Tour de Scottsdale!
-Ride officials have your best interests and safety in mind on event day, but you should still use sound judgement at all times, even if it means hesitating a few seconds to pass through a high traffic area, intersections and turns.
-Last but not least, be respectful to your fellow riders and all volunteers.
+Ride officials have your best interests and safety in mind on event day, but you should still use sound judgement at all times, even if it means hesitating a few seconds to pass through a high traffic area, intersections, turns, pack, etc.